kacperbojakowski/final-project/10-links/index.md

 # Links

-Here is a list of all external website links that appeared in this guide (excluding references), divided according to type and in alphabetical order.
+Here is a list of all external website links that appeared in this guide (excluding references), categorized and in alphabetical order.

 #### Blogs and podcasts